MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-phone-numbers-readme.md

 ### Release a purchased phone number

 Use the `beginReleasePhoneNumber` method to release a previously purchased phone number.
-Released phone numbers will no longer be associated with the Communication Services resource, and will not be available for use with other operations (eg. SMS) of the resource.
+Released phone numbers are no longer be associated with the Communication Services resource, and will not be available for use with other operations (eg. SMS) of the resource.
 The phone number being released is required.

 `beginReleasePhoneNumber` is a long running operation and returns a poller.